An affordable and responsible refill option for your multi-purpose cleaning needs in a 32 oz amber glass bottle gives you two refills in one.

 We use wasted food as a resource to provide an alternative for common cleaning ingredients: water, alcohol, acetic acid, and lactic acid.
 To make sure it smells nice, we included essential oils which are stabilized by plant-based decyl glucoside.

 Every ingredient is natural, meaning that it's bio-based, organically derived, and petrochemical free.
-We are also free of cruelty, sulfates, VOCs, palm oil, and greenwashing.
+We are also free of cruelty, sulfates, VOCs, and palm oil.

-Liquid cleaning products are ~90% water.
+Most liquid cleaning products are ~90% water.
 Food waste is ~75% water.
 We’ve figured out how to isolate and purify water from food waste.
-So we’re both diverting food waste from landfill and saving clean water.
 Problem solved!

 Among other uses, alcohol is great at cleaning sticky stuff and leaving a streak-free shine.